 The first and only X-rated movie to win Best Picture was Midnight Cowboy in 1970.
 In 1972, A Clockwork Orange was the last X-rated movie to receive an Academy Award nomination for Best Picture.
 In 1990, the MPAA moved away from the "X" rating because of its association with pornographic films and instead introduced the "NC-17" rating for movies with graphic sex and violence.

 In 1975, The Godfather: Part II became the first sequel to win an Oscar for Best Picture, two years after the original won the same award.
-The Silence of the Lambs and The Return of the King would follow The Godfather: Part II as sequels that also won Best Picture Oscars.
+The Silence of the Lambs and The Lord of the Rings: The Return of the King would follow The Godfather: Part II as sequels that also won Best Picture Oscars.

 In 1974, Julia Phillips accepted the Oscar for Best Picture for The Sting, alongside Tony Bill and her then-husband/producing partner, Michael Phillips.
 The film's success paved the way for Julia and Michael to make Taxi Driver just two years later; in 1977, they earned another Best Picture nomination for the dark Martin Scorsese classic.

-Only three other women have been nominated for Best Director Oscars: Italian director Lina Wertmüller was nominated for Seven Beauties in 1977, Jane Campion was nominated for The Piano in 1993, and Sofia Coppola was nominated for Lost in Translation in 2004.
+Only six other women have been nominated for Best Director Oscars: Italian director Lina Wertmüller was nominated for Seven Beauties in 1977, Jane Campion was nominated for The Piano in 1993, Sofia Coppola was nominated for Lost in Translation in 2004, and Greta Gerwig was nominated for Lady Bird in 2018.
+In 2020, for the first time, two female directors received nods: Emerald Fennell for A Promising Young Woman and Chloé Zhao for Nomadland.

 The Silence of the Lambs was the first Best Picture nominee to be released on home video (VHS and laserdisc) before the start of the awards ceremony.
 The movie was released in theaters on February 14, 1991 and on VHS on October 24, about four months before the Oscars telecast in 1992.
 It was also the first horror film to win Best Picture.